 Best milk frother with a pump: Ninja Coffee Bar Easy Milk Frother

-The Ninja Coffee Bar Easy Frother features a design that’s meant for convenience.
+The Ninja Coffee Bar Easy Frother features a design that’s meant for convenience, with an affordable price tag and no-frills design.
 The glass container is microwave-safe, so you can warm milk directly in the frother.
 A sturdy build lets you put muscle power behind the plunger without damaging it.
+And while hand-pumping your milk will take more effort than an electric option, it gives you more control of what level of froth you achieve.
 Finally, the whole thing is dishwasher safe, taking cleanup out of your hands.

 Best milk frother on a budget: Bosenkitchen Electric Milk Frother

 Why it made the cut: Crafting a signature latte doesn’t need to be difficult.
 This affordable pick from Bosenkitchen is fast, reliable, and easy to use and clean.

 The Bosenkitchen Electric Milk Frother features a BPA-free shaft and high-speed rotation of the stainless steel whisk.
 It runs off of two AA batteries and gets the frothing done in under a minute.
 It’s designed to mix and foam all kinds of drinks, not just milk.
 One-handed operation of the on/off button leaves you free to hold your drink or make additions to it while you froth.